Twelveably/ModPE-Scripts/README.md

 MCPE Mods
 =============

 A repository dedicated for my old mods for MC:PE.
-Do not expect them to work past 0.14.0.
+Do not expect them to work post-0.14.0.